 At WISE, we embed the three important values of pluralism, equality, and justice into our work, strategy, and mission:

-At WISE, we believe that the fight for Muslim women’s equality starts with fostering, collaborating and supporting the diverse work of Muslim women leaders worldwide.
-Admirable individual achievement can become part of a larger collective action project that the WISE women’s network has and will continue to assemble.
 We believe that working from the bottom up as a grassroots movement will help foster pluralism among a diverse range of groups and people who, when united, can bring equality to Muslim women worldwide and establish justice that is rooted in Islamic law.

 WISE has developed a strategy for change that reflects these beliefs and supports the diverse efforts of women and organizations around the globe.
 WISE prides itself on using a comprehensive approach to transform the position of Muslim women in the following unique ways…